-A personal injury lawyer may charge attorney fees for legal services in one of several ways.
+A personal injury lawyer in Atlanta may charge attorney fees for legal services in one of several ways.
 An attorney may charge an hourly fee.
 The client is billed for the time the attorney spends working on the case.
 Many attorneys bill hourly for civil cases.

 However, most personal injury lawyers use a contingency fee agreement for their cases.
 When an attorney charges fees on a contingency basis, the client does not pay any money upfront.
 Therefore, many people can afford to hire a personal injury attorney because of the contingency fee agreement.